netinvent/command_runner/README.md

    - Python language version differences
       - Handle timeouts even on earlier Python implementations
       - Handle encoding even on earlier Python implementations
-   - Promises to always return an exit code
+   - Keep the promise to always return an exit code (so we don't have to deal with exit codes and exception logic at the same time)
-   - Promises to always return the command output regardless of the execution state (even with timeouts and keyboard interrupts)
+   - Keep the promise to always return the command output regardless of the execution state (even with timeouts and keyboard interrupts)
-   - Can show command_output on the fly without waiting the end of execution (with stdout=command_runner.PIPE argument)
+   - Can show command output on the fly without waiting the end of execution (with live_output=True argument)
    - Catch all possible exceptions and log them
-   - Allows live stdout output of current execution